Acry/Acry.github.io/flappy.md

 Original Assets, Scalable, Pausable, 2 Backgrounds, 3 Bird Colors, Bitmap Fonts, Tiny and Fast Executable, Detailed Step by Step Dev-Guide.

 ### Notes
-This is quickly implemented proof of concept Code.
+This is quickly implemented proof of concept Code done in 2017.
 It should run on Android / Windows & Linux - should be easily portable to Mac/iOS.
 See more Details and Downloads in the Repository.